ganrad/oci-ai-services/oci-ai-ad-async/README.md

       ![alt tag](./images/section-2-2-4.png)

-## 3. Confirm Anomaly Detection Results
+## 3. Review Anomaly Detection Results

    1. Download the Anomaly Detection Results JSON file.

       Follow the steps described in Section [1] above to access the Output OCI Object Store Bucket.

-      The inference results file would be created under a separate directory/folder in OCI Object Store using the following convention - **Model-OCID/Output-Bucket-Name**, where *Model-OCID* is the OCI ID of the Anomaly Detection *Model* and *Output-Bucket-Name* is the OCI Object Store Bucket *Name*.
-The inference results file *Name* will be the same as the inference data set file name suffixed with **-results**.
+      The anomaly detection results file would be created under a separate directory/folder in OCI Object Store Bucket using the following naming convention **Model-OCID/Output-Bucket-Name**, where *Model-OCID* is the OCI ID of the Anomaly Detection *Model* and *Output-Bucket-Name* is the OCI Object Store Bucket *Name*.
+The anomaly detection results file *Name* will be the same as inference data set file name suffixed with **-results**.
 See screenshot below.

       ![alt tag](./images/section-3-1-1.png)